whoisjorge/gulp-workflow/README.md

 </div>

 ## Overview

+This tool is for developers who are currently loading in resources in their code via multiple tags and finding that dependency management, _or even mantainment_, is becoming "a little" cumbersome as their webpages or applications start to grow.

+Exactly, from now you are going to build your very own workflows, as advanced as your needs require, and become a PROUDltimate Front-end Developer.
+Say goodbye to annoying manual bullshit tasks, damn!

-This is a work in progress!
-Feel free to contribute :thought_balloon:
+<pre>This is a work in progress...
+Feel free to contribute!</pre>

 ## Features

+- [X] ES2015 (ES6) and beyond with Babel
+- [X] ESLint support
-- [X] Sass / SCSS Preprocessor
+- [X] Browsersync
-- [X] CSSnano
+- [X] CSS preprocessing
 - [X] Autoprefixer
-- [X] starving HTML output.
-- [X] Browser sync.
-- [X] Image optimization.
+- [X] Image optimization
-- [X] and so ugly JavaScript output.
+- [X] Production-ready compressed build
+- [ ] can be configured and integrated into your own development environment and site or app structure.

 ## Getting Started